luucas-melo/NextLevelWeek/README.md

 </h1>

 ## ⁉️ About
-Proffy is a website with **responsive design** that provides a connection between teachers and students.
-It's possible register a class and filter to see the available classes.
+Proffy is a **responsive design** website that provides a connection between teachers and students.
+It's possible register a class and search for available classes by using the filter tool.

 ## 🚀 Technologies
 - JavaScript